mohamedjawady/mohamedjawady.github.io/content/posts/hill-cipher-cryptography.md

 Invented by mathematician Lester S. Hill in 1929, the Hill cipher is one of the first examples of the application of linear algebra to cryptography.
 The Hill cipher is a polygraphic cipher, which operates on blocks of text rather than individual characters.
 This is what makes it much more resistant to frequency analysis than simple substitution ciphers.

+> **🎯 Interactive Learning**: Want to see the Hill cipher in action?
+Try our [Hill Cipher Interactive Visualization](/visualizations/hill-cipher) to experiment with different key matrices and see the step-by-step encryption process!

 ## Mathematical Foundation

 ### Basic Concept